 In Spring 2019 she was the inaugural recipient of the College of Arts and Sciences’ Outstanding Faculty Mentor Award, which in part recognized her work from 2016-2019 as the faculty coordinator for the University of Delaware’s Faculty Achievement Program, a program that builds on UD’s Institutional Membership in the National Center for Faculty Development and Diversity to connect faculty with one another and cultivate a campus climate supportive of all kinds of faculty work.

 During the 2019-20 academic year she is Scholar-in-Residence at the National Center for Institutional Diversity at the University of Michigan, working on a book about the ways that disability is noticed and taken up within higher education environments, focusing on narratives written and shared by disabled faculty members.

-You can contact me via email at kersch at udel dot edu.
-My twitter handle is @slkersch.
-And on Tuesdays and Thursdays from 9-11 I can be found writing in Morris Library.
+Readers may contact her via email at kersch at udel dot edu.
+Her twitter handle is @slkersch.

 A Note on Accessibility